Onitsiky/poja-cli/README.md

   --ssm-subnet2-id=/poja/subnet/private2/id
 ```

 Those configurations will be automatically saved in `poja.yml` at the end of the creation.
-See section "Using your own VPC" for the `--with-own-vpc` and `--ssm-xxx-id` arguments.
+See section "Use your own VPC" for the `--with-own-vpc` and `--ssm-xxx-id` arguments.

 ### Upgrade an already existing project